grafana/agent/docs/sources/static/set-up/install/_index.md

 ## Tanka

-For more information, refer to the [Tanka](https://tanka.dev) configurations in our [`production/`](https://github.com/grafana/agent/tree/main/production/tanka/grafana-agent) directory.
+For more information, refer to the [Tanka](https://tanka.dev) configurations in the Grafana Agent [production](https://github.com/grafana/agent/tree/main/production/tanka/grafana-agent) directory on GitHub.